keegoid/linux-deploy-scripts/README.md

 I've found DOS line breaks can creep into files through copying code from websites.
 The errors they cause can be ambiguous, so I make it a habit to run dos2unix each time before running a Linux script.

 If the init script ran successfully, the project should be cloned to your system.
 You can save a backup copy of your new SSH key pair.
-I prefer saving it as a secure note in [LastPass][13].
+I prefer saving it as a secure note in [LastPass][lp].
 Copy the keys from the Terminal with `ctrl+shift+c` before clearing the screen:

 ```shell
 cat ~/.ssh/id_rsa.pub